-Students are expected to complete the majority of required coursework in residence.
+Students are expected to complete the majority of required coursework in residence or up to 25% of the graduate degree units.
 With approval from the program director and Office of the University Registrar, a maximum of 9 units of graduate level coursework may be transferred from another university.